-Variable Description Default MPI_MSGS_MAX Controls the total number of message headers that can be allocated.
+Variable Description Default MPI_MAX_MSGS Controls the total number of message headers that can be allocated.
 This allocation applies to messages exchanged between processes on a single host, or between processes on different hosts when using the GM (Myrinet) OS bypass protocol.
-Note that the initial allocation of memory for message headers is 128 Kbytes when a job is run on a single host and 8 Mbytes when using GM (Myrinet).
+Note that the initial allocation of memory for message headers is 128 Kbytes.
 Allow up to 64 Mbytes to be allocated for message headers.
 If you set this variable, specify the maximum number of message headers.
+MPI_MSG_RETRIES Specifies the number of times the MPI library attempts to get a message header, if none are available.
+Each MPI message that is sent requires an initial message header.
+If one is not available after the specified number of attempts, the job will abort.
+500 Note that this variable no longer applies to processes on the same host, or when using the GM (Myrinet) protocol.
+In these cases, message headers are allocated dynamically on an as-needed basis.

-MPI_MSGS_PER_HOST Sets the number of message headers to allocate for MPI messages on each MPI host.
+Variable Description Default MPI_MSGS_PER_HOST Sets the number of message headers to allocate for MPI messages on each MPI host.
 Space for messages that are destined for a process on a different host is allocated as shared memory on the host on which the sending processes are located.
 MPI locks these pages in memory.
 Use this variable to allocate buffer space for interhost messages.
 1024 \triangle Caution: If you set the memory pool for interhost packets to a large value, you can cause allocation of so much locked memory that total system performance is degraded.

-Variable Description Default The previous description does not apply to processes that use the GM (Myrinet) OS bypass protocol.
+The previous description does not apply to processes that use the GM (Myrinet) OS bypass protocol.
 In this case, message headers are allocated dynamically as needed.
 See the MPI_MSGS_MAX variable description.
 MPI_MSGS_PER_PROC This variable is effectively obsolete.
 Message headers are now allocated on an as-needed basis for messaging either between processes on the same host, or between processes on different hosts when using the GM (Myrinet) OS bypass protocol.
 You can use the new MPI_MSGS_MAX variable to control the total number of message headers that can be allocated.
+1024

-1024 MPI_REQUEST_MAX Sets the maximum number of simultaneous nonblocking sends and receives that can be active at one time.
+Variable Description Default MPI_REQUEST_MAX Sets the maximum number of simultaneous nonblocking sends and receives that can be active at one time.
 Use this variable to increase internal default limits.
 (May be required by standard-compliant programs.)
 16384 MPI_SHARED_VERBOSE Allows some diagnostic information concerning messaging within a host to be displayed on stderr.
+Not enabled.
+MPI_SLAVE_DEBUG_ATTACH Specifies the MPI process to be debugged.
+If you set MPI_SLAVE_DEBUG_ATTACH to N, the MPI process with rank N prints a message during program startup, describing how to attach to it from another window using the dbx debugger on IRIX or the gdb debugger on Linux.
+You must attach the debugger to process N within ten seconds of the printing of the message.
 Not enabled.